-Is it essential to release negative emotions for good health?
+Is it really necessary to release negative emotions in order to prevent disease?

 A traditional view, still held by many scientists, is that the human immune system is autonomous.
 That is to say, it is self-regulatory and functions separately and independently from the rest of the body.
 With the increasing understanding of Psycho-neuro-immunology (PNI) these old views are becoming less legitimate.

-Dr. Ader first coined the term Psychoneuroimmunology to describe the field of study he helped create back in 1975.
-His theories that the human mind could significantly affect the ability of the immune system to fight disease initially were greeted with heated skepticism and sometimes scorn when he first proposed them more than 30 years ago, but now they are applied and studied in many medical specialties, not only psychiatry, by researchers around the world.
+Dr. Ader first coined the term Psychoneuroimmunology to describe the field of study he helped to create back in 1975.
+His theories that the human mind could significantly affect the ability of the immune system to fight disease were initially greeted with heated scepticism and sometimes scorn.
+Today, his theories are applied and studied in many medical specialities, not only psychiatry, by researchers around the world.
 Unfortunately Robert Ader, Ph.D., the founder of Psychoneuroimmunology and a professor emeritus of Psychiatry at the University of Rochester Medical Center, died 20th December 2011 at the age of 79.

-So PNI is the scientific field of study investigating the link between bi-directional communications among the nervous system, the endocrine (hormone) system, and the immune system and the implications of these linkages for physical health and the need to release negative emotions.
+PNI is the scientific field of study investigating the link between bi-directional communications among the nervous system, the endocrine (hormone) system, and the immune system.
+The implications of these linkages for physical health, do indeed support the need to release negative emotions.

 Since there are receptors to these neuropeptides in cells in the immune system, then it becomes obvious that, as Dr Chopra says, "The immune system is constantly eavesdropping on our internal dialog."
 In NLP we would add the following comment, "The immune system is constantly responding to the pictures, sounds, feelings, smells, tastes, and the internal dialogue that we hold in our body."